Last Updated on December 18, 2025 by Black Sunshine Media

 Frank Sinatra – Songs For Swingin’ Lovers!
 (1956)

-Miles Davis – Birth Of the Cool (1956)
+Miles Davis – Birth Of The Cool (1956)

 Louvin Brothers – Tragic Songs Of Life (1956)